GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamaindex-rag/README.md

 ## Get in Touch

-Please file any Github issues if you have any questions or suggestions.
+Please file any GitHub issues if you have any questions or suggestions.

 - Sagar Kewalramani (`saaagesh`)
 - Ken H Lee (`kenleejr`)